 Key factors which determine successful competition in today's global environment are: timely and rapid response to customer needs, high product quality, and flexibility of operation.
 To achieve these objectives, the common element is an effective and knowledgeable organization oriented towed customer needs and requirements.

-Applicants who should consider this program are professionals who are actively employed in the management of data and the extraction of useful information, computer networking, virtualization, and security, and the design and maintenance of datacenters and its mission critical facility subsystems, as well as students wishing to enter this field for the first time.
+This program is specifically designed for professionals who are actively employed in the management of data and the extraction of useful information, computer networking, virtualization, and security.
+Additionally, this program addresses the design and maintenance of datacenters; its mission critical facility subsystems and is well suited for students to gain working knowledge and skill sets necessary to enter this field.

-Appropriate candidates for this program are those who desire leadership roles and career opportunities in either management by broadening their skills across the disciplines encompassing this field, or by concentrating in one or more of the specific disciplines.
+Appropriate candidates include those who desire leadership roles and career opportunities in either management by broadening their skills across the various disciplines encompassing this field, or by concentrating in one or more of the specific disciplines.

-Students will graduate with a Master of Science with a major in Datacenter Systems Engineering.
+Students who successfully complete the 10-course program will graduate with a Master of Science with a major in Datacenter Systems Engineering.